Mathématique: Chapter 6

 Probably not, no, Young internally agreed.
 “So you think it’s a place.”

-“If it’s not a place, then no one is going.”
+“If it’s not a place, no one’s going.”

-“Fair enough, I guess Unless it was a time.”
+“Fair enough, I guess.
+Unless it was a time.”

 “Spacetime,” Rush said.
 “Not just space.
 Not just time.
 Both.
 At least for people such as ourselves.”